Christian views on masturbation: Early church

 Aside from Clement, the fathers of the Church were practically silent on the question of masturbation.
 The Roman Catholic historian, Adriano Cappelli, for example does not find any other mention of masturbation in the writings of the Apostolic Fathers (c.
-60–200 AD).
+60–200 CE).
 Cappelli states that "It would be wrong, however, to interpret the silence of the Fathers about masturbation as a tacit approval of it, or as a virtual indifference."

 James A. Brundage offers a differing view.
 He believes that pagan and early Christian writers "apparently considered [the activity] trivial" and "paid only scant attention to masturbation..."
 James F. Keenan adds: "In fact, as Cappelli, Louis Crompton, and James Brundage each observe, prior to Cassian, masturbation was not considered a sexual offence for anyone."

 Scholars such as Robert Baker and Simon Lienyueh Wei believe that Augustine of Hippo (354–430) thought masturbation was a sin.
 Merry E. Wiesner-Hanks and Carly Daniel-Hughes agree, saying that Augustine condemns all sexual activities that are contrary to procreation including homosexual acts and masturbation – or "solitary pleasure".
 Carly adds that Augustine also regards "mutual masturbation" as "unnatural intercourse" based on Romans 1.

 According to Simon Lienyueh Wei, John Cassian and Augustine of Hippo believed that it was a sin if nocturnal emission is the outcome of "a lustful encounter or pleasurable recollection"; otherwise, it was seen as "a physical function".